A note on the relationship between the Graphical Traveling Salesman Polyhedron, the Symmetric Traveling Salesman Polytope, and the Metric Cone: Introduction

 Ever since the seminal work of Naddef \& Rinaldi \cite{NadRina91,NadRina93} on the two polyhedra, $P_n$ is considered to be an important tool for investigating the facets of $S_n$.
 Moreover, in works of Carr \cite{Carr2004} and Applegate, Bixby, Chv\`atal \& Cook \cite{ABCC2001}, $P_n$ has been used algorithmically in contributing to solution schemes for the Symmetric Traveling Salesman Problem.

-Numerous authors have expressed how close the connection between Graphical and Symmetric Traveling Salesman Polyhedra is, an opinion which finds its most basic witness in the fact that $S_n$ is a face of $P_n$ --- consisting of all points $x$ whose ``degree'' is two at every vertex: $\sum_{v\ne u} x_{uv} = 2$ for all $u\in[n]$.
-However, the connections are far deeper (see \cite{Gutin_Naddef} and the references therein).
+Numerous authors have expressed how close the connection between Graphical and Symmetric Traveling Salesman Polyhedra is.
+The most basic justification for this opinion is the fact that $S_n$ is a face of $P_n$ --- consisting of all points $x$ whose ``degree'' is two at every vertex: $\sum_{v\ne u} x_{uv} = 2$ for all $u\in\Vset{n}$.
+However, the connections are far deeper (see \cite{Gutin_Naddef} or \cite{OsRlTheis07} and the references therein).
 In this short communication, we contribute the following surprising geometric observation to the issue of the relationship between these two polyhedra:

-\begin{theorem*} $P_n$ is the intersection of the positive orthant with the Minkowski sum of $S_n$ and the polar of the metric cone, $C_n$:
+\begin{theorem*} $P_n$ is the intersection of the positive orthant with the Minkowski sum of $S_n$ and the polar $C_n^\polar$ of the metric cone $C_n$:

 \end{theorem*}

 The metric cone consists of all $a\in\RR^\Esetn$ which satisfy the triangle inequality: